-I am highly enjoying Yossy Arefi’s new cookbook, Snacking Cakes, a lovely collection of simple, every day cakes.
+I am highly enjoying Yossy Arefi’s new cookbook, Snacking Cakes (affiliate link), a lovely collection of simple, every day cakes.
 I’ve tried several recipes from the book now: Vanilla Buttermilk Cake, Minty Chocolate Malt Cake, and Cherry Coconut Almond Cake, and all of them were delicious.
 But my favorite so far is this Powdered Donut Cake, described as: “Heavy on the butter and nutmeg, this cake has all the flavors of your favorite cake donut in a convenient square shape – no frying necessary!”
 Sounds perfect to me.

 A few things: